 The question is whether your team is ready to sell it the way global buyers actually buy.

-Weeks 1–4 build the foundation together.
+Apply to SELL GLOBAL →Weeks 1–4 build the foundation together.
 Weeks 5–8 split into specialized B2B and B2C tracks with dedicated War Games and Show Day simulations.

 Companies and individuals learn together for cross-cultural sessions, then split for role-play and career-specific workshops.